jeroenbach/bach.software/README.md

 # Up next

-- Style blog page as Medium article page
+- Move html code to components
+- Fix darkmode for posts page
+-
 - move all other code to a different branche